 The Romanian state is your oir

-Weapons taken up, your fire in the veins
+Arms taken in hand, your fire in d’veins

 All shout, “Live in freedom or else death!”

 Priests, with the cross in front!
-Because the army is Christian
+For Christian is the army

-Freedom is the motto and the aim is sacred
+Freedom is the motto and holy is the aspiration

-Then to be a slave again on our old soil!
+Than to be slaves again on our old soil!

 Deşteaptă-te, române!